cpldcpu/cpldcpu.github.io/content/blog/2024/05/machine-learning-mnist-inference-on-the-3-cent-microcontroller/index.md

   - PMS150C
   - size optimization
   - technology
-summary: "Trains and deploys sub-kilobyte, quantized MNIST models for Padauk PMS150C MCUs, charting parameter sweeps, architecture tweaks, and inline-assembly optimizations that squeeze inference into 1 kword of OTP and 59 bytes of RAM."
+summary: "Is it possible to implement reasonably accurate inference of MNIST, the handwritten numbers dataset, on a \"3 cent\" Microcontroller with only 64 bytes of RAM and 1K of instruction memory?"
 showTableOfContents: true
 ---
 Bouyed by the surprisingly good performance of neural networks with quantization aware training [on the CH32V003](/2024/04/24/implementing-neural-networks-on-the-10-cent-risc-v-mcu-without-multiplier/), I wondered how far this can be pushed.
 How much can we compress a neural network while still achieving good test accuracy on the MNIST dataset?
 When it comes to absolutely low-end microcontrollers, there is hardly a more compelling target than the [Padauk 8-bit microcontrollers](/2019/08/12/the-terrible-3-cent-mcu/).
 These are microcontrollers optimized for the simplest and lowest cost applications there are.
 The smallest device of the portfolio, the PMS150C, sports 1024 13-bit word one-time-programmable memory and 64 bytes of ram, more than an order of magnitude smaller than the CH32V003.
 In addition, it has a proprieteray accumulator based 8-bit architecture, as opposed to a much more powerful RISC-V instruction set.